-In just my first few months at Michigan, I’ve been incredibly grateful for the relationships I have with my Doctoring Coach and House Counselor as well as my peers.
+In just my first few months at Michigan, I’ve been incredibly grateful for the relationships I have with my Doctoring Coach and Student Services Counselor as well as my peers.
 I think what makes Michigan really special is the way it both supports students to succeed and has our back when things do not go as planned.
 Medical school has been challenging for me personally, and it’s because of this “Michigan Difference” that I still enjoy every single day showing up to lecture and being excited about my training as a future physician.

 During my Second Look Weekend, I heard one of the current M1s talking about the “Being Not-Rich at UM” document, and as a first-generation student of low-income background, I immediately felt curious and drawn to the project.
 I was eager to see the conversations around this topic and to contribute to the dialogue as well as the movement itself.
 It was inspiring to me that Michigan was a place where these projects were taking off and stimulating socioeconomic class dialogues across the country.